 Fig. 4.
-Abstract representation of the MSGI message format
+Abstract representation of the MSGI message format.

-ones.
+Structural updates can be expressed either as library-defined structural modification patterns or as completely new descriptions of the graph (sub)structure defined in a formal language.
+Iteration updates notify the system of the (re-)scheduling of future iterations and the duration changes of the currently active ones.
 Worker and Team parts of the message specify the workers the message applies to.
 As already explained, the team identifiers are defined in MMod and serve to target all individual workers fulfilling a condition, or as a simple shorthand notation.

-5 Prototype and Evaluation
+5 Prototype & Evaluation